p-ranav/csv/README.md

 ### No header?

-Sometimes you have CSV files with no header row, example:
+Sometimes you have CSV files with no header row:

 ```csv
 9 52 1